-PHARMACY / MEDICAL POLICY - 5.01.556

-Rituximab: Non-oncologic and Miscellaneous Uses
+PHARMACY / MEDICAL POLICY - 5.01.556 Rituximab: Non-oncologic and Miscellaneous Uses

 BCBSA Ref.
-Policy: 5.01.24

-Effective Date: Jan.
-3, 2025

-Last Revised: Sept.
-10, 2024 Replaces: Extracted from

-RELATED MEDICAL POLICIES:

-2.03.502 Monoclonal Antibodies for the Treatment of Lymphoma

-Pharmacotherapy of Arthropathies 5.01.550

-11.01.523 Site of Service: Infusion Drugs and Biologic Agents policy.

-Click here to view the current
+Policy: 5.01.24 Effective Date: July 1, 2025 RELATED MEDICAL POLICIES: Last Revised: Feb.
+11, 2025 2.03.502 Monoclonal Antibodies for the Treatment of Lymphoma Replaces: Extracted from 5.01.550 Pharmacotherapy of Arthropathies 5.01.550 11.01.523 Site of Service: Infusion Drugs and Biologic Agents This policy has been revised.
+Click here to view the current policy.

+The Site of Service Medical Necessity criteria within this policy DOES NOT apply to Alaska fullyinsured members; refer to the infusion drug Medical Necessity criteria only.

+Site of Service and the infusion drug Medical Necessity criteria apply to all other plan members.

+Please contact Customer Service for more information.